pooley182/Plex-Meta-Manager-Wiki/Metadata-File.md

 | [Collections](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Collection-Attributes) | `collections` | mapping where automatic collections and collection metadata go |

 * Either `metadata` or `collections` is required in order to run.
-* You can find a template metadata file in [config/Movies.yml.template](https://github.com/meisnate12/Plex-Meta-Manager/blob/master/config/Movies.yml.template)
+* You can find example Metadata Files in the [Plex Meta Manager Configs Repository](https://github.com/meisnate12/Plex-Meta-Manager-Configs)